nsmp-dev/NeuroScreeper/STYLE.md

 ### Added

-- v1.1 Brazilian Portuguese translation.
+- Brazilian Portuguese translation.
-- v1.1 German Translation
+- German Translation

 ### Changed

-- Use formatter title & description in each language version template
+- Use title and description in each language version template
-- Replace broken OpenGraph image with an...
+- Replaced broken OpenGraph image with a thing

 ### Removed

-- Trademark sign previously shown after...
+- Trademark sign previously shown and is now no more

 ## [1.1.1] - 2023-03-05